ClickerMonkey/pubsub.js/README.md

    * then tokens are ignored altogether in the system.
 TODO */
   sendJoinLeaveEvents: true,

   /**
-   * The number of previous publishes to keep and send to a client when they join.
-   */
-  sendLastPublishesOnJoin: 10,

-  /**
    * Whether or not to send all of the join tokens of current clients to the